Irreversibility of Asymptotic Entanglement Manipulation Under Quantum Operations Completely Preserving Positivity of

-Finally, noting that $ E_F(\rho_v)=1$ (from Ref. \cite{Vidal2002b}, or simply applying the fact that any state in the support of $\rho_v$ is a $2\otimes 2$ maximally entangled state) and $E_{R,PPT}^{\infty}(\rho_v)\le E_{C,PPT}(\rho_v)\le E_C(\rho_v)\le E_F(\rho_v)$, we have that $E_{C,PPT}(\rho_v)= E_C(\rho_v)=1$. \end{proof} \begin{remark} Our approach to evaluate the PPT-assisted entanglement cost is to combine the lower bound $E_{\eta}$ and upper bound $E_F$.
-This result provides a new proof of the entanglement cost of the rank-two $3\ox3$ antisymmetric state in Ref. \cite{Yura2003}.
-Moreover, our result gives a stronger argument that the entanglement cost under PPT operations of this state is still one ebit. \end{remark}
+It is worth pointing out that our approach to evaluating the PPT-entanglement cost is to combine the lower bound $E_{\eta}$ and the upper bound $E_{C, LOCC}$.
+This result provides a new proof of the entanglement cost of the rank-two $3\ox3$ antisymmetric state in Ref.~\cite{Yura2003}.
+Moreover, our result is stronger as it shows that the entanglement cost under PPT operations of this state is still one ebit.

-\textbf{PPT-assisted distillable entanglement of $\rho_v$:} We can evaluate the PPT-assisted distillable entanglement of $\rho_v$ by the upper bound of Rains' bound and the SDP characterization of the one-copy PPT-assisted deterministic distillable entanglement \cite{Wang2016}.
+\textbf{PPT-distillable entanglement of $\rho_v$:} We can evaluate the PPT-distillable entanglement of $\rho_v$ by the upper bound of Rains' bound and the SDP characterization of the one-copy deterministic PPT-distillable entanglement~\cite{Wang2016}. \begin{proposition} \end{proposition}